 Days 5, 6 & 7 – Moorea Island

 Take a ferry on the 20km voyage to Moorea (about $45 return) and stay at Legends Resort in their 1, 2 or 3 bedroom villas.
 They also have self-catering options with a fancy kitchen if you feel like baching it with your own private deck and soaking in your jacuzzi of an evening.
 If not, you can just schmooze on over to one of the restaurants.

 By day you can hire a car or scooters and circle the 60km road wrapping around Moorea, stopping at little beaches and lagoons and visiting pearl farms.
 I find pearl farming fascinating, so if you’re anything like me and just have to know how things are made, then go on a visit and watch the delicate craft of inserting tiny marbles into the oyster with a slither of oyster ‘meat’ that will tint it with a mother of pearl hue over the next couple of years deep down in the sea.

-Another thing I’d do on Moorea is book a motu (island) picnic where a topless Tahitian bloke makes fresh poisson cru (raw fish salad) in front of you using fresh fish and a coconut he bashes down from a nearby tree.
-I just love this dish, mixed with tomatoes, cucumber, lime juice and salt and served with crusty French bread.
+Another thing I’d do on Moorea is book a motu (island) picnic where a shirtless Tahitian bloke makes fresh poisson cru (raw fish salad) in front of you using fresh fish and a coconut he bashes down from a nearby tree.
+I just love this diSh, mixed with tomatoes, cucumber, lime juice and salt and served with crusty French bread.